ertanoe/wordpress-plugin/README.md

 If a user is not in your contact, lead, or customer list in weclapp then then the participant will be added to your contacts (contact type can be set in the Plugin Settings under "Create new persons as").

 Participants trying to register repeatedly will be informed about their already existing participation.
-To use this feature, just place the Shortcode [weclappWebinar] into a chosen post.

 Here is a sample how the usage of the plugin looks like: https://www.weclapp.com/de/webinare/